Captive Portal, Guest WiFi, Splash Pages. What is it all about?

 Next, you will have to configure the Walled Garden.
 The Walled Garden lists all restricted sites that the guest client cannot access unless they go through the page.
 Additionally, you can choose the desired redirection page.

 When using Captive Portals, you can get access to additional functionalities and customizations.
 For instance, you can set the connection time for each device to avoid clogging up the system.
-Additionally, you can also set the bandwidth limitation of a device, limiting the amount of data used in a particular time frame.
+Additionally, you can also set the bandwidth limitation for a device, limiting the amount of data used in a particular time frame.

 Creating a Splash Page is key step when setting up your Captive Portal.This can be done through the integrated builder included in your solution.
 Some solutions offer more advanced Splash Page builders than others.

-When designing your Splash Page, or Login Screen, you can choose to either add a consent message, activating automatic translation, and even adding a paid access button if you wish to monetize the internet connection.
+When designing your Splash Page, or Login Screen, you can choose to either add a consent message, activating automatic translation, and, in some cases, even adding a paid access button if you wish to monetize the internet connection.

 Hackers usually take advantage of free Guest Wi-Fi connections to steal information from unsuspecting wireless users.
 The protection of users is hence very crucial.
 This can be done by choosing different login methods particular to the business needs, like seen above.

 Moreover, it is strongly recommended to add an advanced DNS-based web-content filter to protect your guest WiFi network from unwanted online threats.

 Finally, this is the last stage that involves collecting and analyzing the clients’ login information.
 This data provides businesses with qualified leads for their marketing efforts, as well as quality data to build more customized campaigns.

-A Cloud-based Captive Portal means managing your Guest Wi-Fi networks remotely.
+Cloud-based Captive Portals allows you to manage your Guest Wi-Fi networks remotely.
 With controller-based solutions, on the other hand, the captive portal must be controlled on the premise.

 Cloud-based portals allow network administrators to efficiently manage the Guest network via the cloud, check the portal’s status, and even troubleshoot remotely.
 The cloud will enable administrators to also react to problems right away when issues arise.
 As a result, IT managers can simplify and streamline the management of their Guest Wi-Fi.